 Gusto Running was founded in 2013 by Kate Gustafson

-As a former Women’s NCAA Division I Hockey player (named captain in her senior season), Kate loves sweaty pursuits.
-She has completed the Everest Base Camp Trek in Nepal, spent six weeks training at high altitude in Kenya, climbed Mount Kilimanjaro, raced twelve marathons and is a proud Guinness world record holder for distance run on a treadmill by twelve women over twelve hours.
+As a former Women’s NCAA Division I Hockey player, named captain in her senior season, Kate loves sweaty pursuits.
+She has completed the Everest Base Camp Trek in Nepal, spent six weeks training at high altitude in Kenya, climbed Mount Kilimanjaro, raced thirteen marathons and is a proud Guinness world record holder for distance run on a treadmill by twelve women over twelve hours.

 Kate has led cross training at the Toronto Raptors Basketball Academy, Toronto Maple Leafs Hockey School, Annual Toronto Maple Leafs Scotiabank Girls Hockey Fest, Ottawa Senators Hockey Camps and Vancouver Canucks Female Hockey Jamboree.